hervegirod/fxsvgimage/README.md

  - Support the "oblique" value for the font-style property
  - Fix some styles in the style element which were not correctly parsed
  - Support the "fill-opacity" attribute
+ - Support the "text-decoration" attribute
+ - Support the "baseline-shift" attribute for tspan elements
+ - Fix the tspan elements not using the styles from their text parent
+ - Fix the tspan elements not correctly positioned if not having a declared position in the SVG document
  - Support percents for the "opacity" and "fill-opacity" attributes

 # Usage